Byont-Ventures/hackathon/backend/README.md

 For convenience, we will use [Pinata](https://www.pinata.cloud/).
 They will take care of pinning your data on IPFS.

-> **Recollect:** if you upload something onto IPFS, it won't stay on there forever unless you pin it with a local or a third-party node such as Pinata.
+> **Note:** if you upload something onto IPFS, it won't stay on there forever unless you pin it with a local or a third-party node such as Pinata.

 Now, create a free account on [Pinata](https://app.pinata.cloud/register) and log in.